 Merton P. Stoltz Professor of the Social Sciences

-Among the issues he studies are: racial affirmative action; dysfunctional social identity; status transmission across generations; and cognitive theories of racial stigma.
-I also write popular essays on social and political themes as a public intellectual.
+Among the issues Loury studies are racial affirmative action; dysfunctional social identity; status transmission across generations; and cognitive theories of racial stigma.
+He also writes popular essays on social and political themes as a public intellectual.